Sasukeo777/NostressAI/README.md

 - When consent is withdrawn from the manager, both analytics and marketing scripts are removed from the page.
 If your provider drops cookies, ensure you also clear them via their API on revocation.

 ## Next steps (ideas)
-- Localise MDX content to English (currently mixed)
+- Localise MDX content to English (currently mixed).
-- Hook the contact form to an email service (Resend, Brevo, …)
+- Wire up Stripe webhooks in production and add automated plan-change emails.
-- Automate the pillar-based newsletter queue (currently curated manually from the admin export)
+- Automate the pillar-based newsletter queue (currently curated manually from the admin export).
-- Add automated tests (Playwright or Jest) when the product stabilises
+- Add automated tests (Playwright or Jest) when the product stabilises.
-- Enrich each MDX article/resource with `pillars: []` metadata so the holistic map surfaces richer recommendations
+- Enrich each MDX article/resource with `pillars: []` metadata so the holistic map surfaces richer recommendations.

 ## Supabase integration
 1. Create a Supabase project and note the project URL plus anon/service keys.